Long Island Gay LGBT Family Law Lawyers

 Same-sex marriages officially became legal in New York in 2011 under the state’s Marriage Equality Act.
 As part of this act, same-sex couples are technically afforded the same benefits, rights and responsibilities of heterosexual couples.
 However, while the law allows gay and lesbian couples to enter into a marriage or civil union, same-sex divorce are generally much more difficult and complex when compared to straight divorces.

 New York laws state that same-sex couples are entitled to the same equitable division of assets as heterosexual couples.
-However, it is still essential that you seek out an experienced LGBT divorce lawyer give yourself the best chance of getting a favorable settlement and ensuring that the assets and debts are truly divided fairly.
+However, it is still essential that you seek out an experienced LGBT divorce lawyer give yourself the chance of getting a favorable settlement and ensuring that the assets and debts are truly divided fairly.
 This not only includes factors like determining transfer and ownership of property, but even things like deciding who gets custody of your pets.

 As with heterosexual marriages, same-sex divorces and civil-union dissolutions are often settled through negotiation and mediation.
 In this case, you’ll obviously need the help of an LGBT divorce lawyer to help ensure you get a fair deal.
 Similarly, should it be necessary to seek litigation and have the divorce settled in court, your lawyer will hopefully make sure that your rights are protected and you don’t end up destitute or your spouse doesn’t end up with a disproportionate share of the assets.